tommybananas/finale/docs/Milestones.md

 ### write

-Deletes the instance from the database and clears context.instance
+Deletes the instance from the database and clears context.instance.
+Sets context.deletedInstance as a copy of context.instance for later use.

 ## list